-Megan Hoover, DPT, answered this question for us during the Moms Into Fitness Prenatal & Postnatal Fitness Specialist Course.
+Megan Hoover, doctor of physical therapy, answered this question for us during the Moms Into Fitness Prenatal & Postnatal Fitness Specialist Course.
 Here’s what she had to share:

 “Should I run with diastasis recti?”
-This is a question I often get asked by ladies after having their babies.
+This is a question ladies often ask me after having their babies.
 In my idealistic physical therapy world, the answer would be no, you shouldn’t run with diastasis recti.
 Now, before you completely write me off … please keep reading.

 While my easy answer is no, I understand that runners are a unique and wonderful group and are very driven to return to their sport.
-I also know that most runners are going to return to running regardless.
+I also know that most runners are going to return to running regardless of what I say.
 Trust me, I know … I am one of you.
 My hope is that we can help you run with less impact on your DR and help you understand why running may slow your progress of reducing your diastasis and can impact your pelvic floor.
-Regardless of if you had your baby/babies via vaginal delivery or C-section, your pelvic floor was impacted.
-For 10 months (seriously… whoever said pregnancy was 9 months obviously never was pregnant 😉), your pelvic floor kept that baby in and supported you both… That is a ton of work.
-Taking time to re-educate and strengthen your pelvic floor before you return to running and while you are running is so very important.
-It is not normal for you to pee every time you laugh, cough, sneeze, jump… Moms, you are incredibly selfless and put your kiddos’ needs before your own!
-Please do not put your pelvic floor and core in the back seat, mommas!
-You do not have to put up with pelvic pain and incontinence.
-Moms Into Fitness has oodles of exercises to help you activate your deeper core muscles to help combat your diastasis recti as well as strengthen your core and pelvic floor.
+Regardless if you had your baby/babies via vaginal delivery or c-section, your core and pelvic floor were impacted.

 Pay attention my running mommas.
 This is where we talk about you successfully returning to running without making your DR worse.
 The key player: your deeper abdominals or the transverse abdominis (TA).
-On either side of your floppy bridge are winches, otherwise known as your TA.
+On either side of your “floppy bridge” are winches, otherwise known as your TA.
 Your TA fibers run horizontally and act as the corset of your core.
 As your TA gets stronger, those winches crank on your bridge and you get that tension back.

 Give the exercises in this diastasis program a shot to get those deeper core muscles activating accurately and safely!
 With that being said… core stability and strength take time and consistency.
 I find that it takes about 4-6 weeks of performing these exercises about 4-5 times/week to see a measurable change.
 Most of you will be running in conjunction with these exercises.
 If you are going to continue to run with a DR, please do these exercises!